 Eight Line Poem was an oddly addictive short track that has Bowie almost narrating the poem's (surprising) nine lines over a sparse guitar and piano backing.
 My favourite line was always "Clara puts her head between her paws..".
 The lines are all rather perplexing, however, their meaning unclear.
 It actually doesn't really matter as their different images link together well anyway, as so many Bowie lyrics do.

 The poem leads into one of the album's cornerstones, the magnificent, truly iconic, fully orchestrated Life On Mars?, quoted by many these days in everyday conversations.
 "See the mice in their million hordes, from Ibiza to the Norfolk Broads".
-Bizarre lyrical imagery doesn't get much better.
+Bizarre lyrical imagery doesn't get much better, does it?
 Quite what it is about has been the subject of analysis ever since its release - who was "the girl with the mousy hair"?
 Or the "sailors fighting in the dancehall" as seen on the screen by the said girl?
 What film was Bowie thinking of, I wonder?
 It has always been South Pacific, for me.

 As well as the lyrics the song has some beautiful, dramatic piano on it and a real sense of melodrama.
 I love the way the song rises and falls between its cacophonous chorus and the gentle build up of its superbly expressive verses.

-Regarding the sound, on the latest remaster, the contrast between the bass (which is strong) and the piano and orchestra is just right.
+Regarding the sound of the song - on the latest remaster, the contrast between the bass (which is strong) and the piano and orchestra is just right.
 Not too bassy not too trebly.
 Just what it needs.
-There is so much in there, mastering it correctly is one hell of a task.
+There is so much in there, so mastering it correctly is one hell of a task.
 This is the best so far.
 Even now, that one piano note at the outset sends shivers up the spine.

-As for Kooks, I have never been a fan of this jaunty, whimsical ditty .
-Others love it but I have always found it rather twee, preferring to hurry up and get to the next track.
+As for Kooks, I have never been a fan of this jaunty, whimsical ditty.
+Others, indeed many, love it but I have always found it rather twee, preferring to hurry up and get to the next track.
 It is rescued slightly by its jolly brass backing and its appealing line about throwing the homework on the fire if it brings you down.
 I remember thinking at the time - "if only I had parents who took that attitude".
 Bowie wrote it for his newly-born son, Duncan (called Zowie at the time).

 I have to say, also, that the remastered Kooks does sound great too with a lovely rich bass underpinning it.
 Great strings and crystal clear trumpet and acoustic guitar.
 Bassist Trevor Bolder displays considerable proficiency on the trumpet too.

 Quicksand was a brooding, poetic masterpiece chock full of the said weird images.
 Quiet, acoustic guitar and subtle organ and Bowie's plaintive lyrics about "dream reality" and "Garbo's eyes".
 Check out the acoustic guitar chops - so clear, so sharp.
-It is this album's Cygnet Committee with its multiple images and surrealism.
-Bowie references Winston Churchill, Heinrich Himmler, Aleister Crowley and Greta Garbo.
-It is another un-analysable song, notable for simply its myriad of wordscapes.
+It is this album's Cygnet Committee, with its multiple images and surrealism that sees Bowie referencing Winston Churchill, Heinrich Himmler, Aleister Crowley and Greta Garbo.
+It is another un-analysable song, notable mainly for its myriad of wordscapes.
 It is a little-mentioned Bowie classic, highlighting a really developing poetic songwriting talent.
 He also marries beguiling lyrics here with a similarly mysterious but evocative melody.

 Andy Warhol has never really been my can of beans either, despite us all quoting "it's "hol" as in "hols"" in the school corridors ad nauseum.
 That acoustic intro though - wow.
 Sharp as a knife, as indeed is Ronson's closing solo.
 Warhol himself didn't like the song, however, and found it embarrassing.
 He and Bowie didn't really get on in the way they are presumed to have done, it is said.

 Song For Bob Dylan sees the quality up again, for me, from here on - the last three tracks on the album really do it, however.
 I have always loved the folk rock-y tribute to Robert Zimmerman.
 It has some excellent guitar on it, wry lyrics and a comparatively raspy delivery from Bowie.
-It is a Bowie track that receives little or no mention when his output is discussed.
-Granted it is pretty different to most of the material on this album and wouldn't fit on any of the other albums either.
-It sort of stands on its own, but, personally, I like it.
+It is a Bowie track that receives little or no mention when his output is discussed - granted, it is pretty different to most of the material on the album, it wouldn't fit on any of the other albums either, and it sort of stands on its own, but, personally, I like it.
 It is my sort of thing.

 Queen Bitch was by far the album's rockiest track, indeed its only rocky track, this Velvet Underground "tribute" is by far my favourite on the album as acoustic and electric guitars marry to total perfection, something that would be continued on both Starman and Ziggy Stardust.